privacypass/challenge-bypass-extension/PROTOCOL.md

 ## Preliminaries

-- A signature on a message is a publicly verifiable authentication tag that certifies that the message has been signed by the holder of the private half of a public/private keypair.
-- A blind signature is a signature scheme where the contents of the message are obscured ("blinded") before signing, such that the signer does not know what it is signing.
-A party who knows how the message was obscured (the "blinding factor") can unblind both the message and the signature to produce a valid signature for the original message.
-The most widely-known example of a blind signature is Chaum's blind RSA scheme.
 - A message authentication code ("MAC") on a message is a keyed authentication tag that can be only be created and verified by the holder of the secret key.
 - A pseudorandom function is a function whose output cannot be efficiently distinguished from random output.
 This is a general class of functions; concrete examples include hashes and encryption algorithms.
 - An oblivious pseudorandom function ("OPRF") is a generalization of blind signatures.
 Per Jarecki, it's a two-party protocol between sender S and receiver R for securely computing a pseudorandom function `f_x(·)` on key `x` contributed by S and input `t` contributed by R, in such a way that receiver R learns only the value `f_x(t)` while sender S learns nothing from the interaction.